zhopto3/msap-docs/docs.md

 and possible values are also highly similar with that of [UD's features](https://universaldependencies.org/u/feat/index.html).
 Therefore, for most features, the list in UD is sufficient in characterizing content nodes in MS trees as well.
-The most prominent exceptions to this are the `Case` feature, that exists in UD but is vastly expanded here, and the new `RelType` feature.
+The most prominent exceptions to this is the expansion of the`Case` feature.

-As for the former, the `Case` feature characterizes the relation between a predicate and its argument, as marked on the argument.
-In line with the principle of independence from word boundaries, in MS trees this feature corresponds to traditional case morphemes as well as adpositions (these usually have `case` as DEPREL in UD trees) and coverbs when such exist.
+Originally, the `Case` feature characterized the relation between a predicate and its argument, almost always a nominal, but for MS trees its role is expanded twice.
+First, In line with the principle of independence from word boundaries, in MS trees this feature corresponds to traditional case morphemes as well as adpositions (these usually have `case` as DEPREL in UD trees) and coverbs when such exist.
 The inclusion of adpositions in determining the `Case` feature entails the expansions of cases possible in almost any language.
 Predicates in German, for example, now have an elative case (indicating motion from the inside of the argument) expressed by the combination of the synthetic dative case and the periphrastic _aus_ preposition.

-The same goes for the new `RelType` feature that characterizes predicate-predicate relations.
-It now incorporates information represented by conjunctions, adverbs, adpositions and other function words in addition to inflectional morphemes that appear in some languages, like the consecutive inflection in Swahili.
-Here as well, the result is a flurry of possible values for this feature as languages employ scores of function words to characterize predicate-predicate relations.
+The second expansion of the `Case` feature is that in MS trees this feature is also used to characterize predicate-predicate relations, hence it is applicable also to verbal nodes and it "consumes" also conjunctions and subordinators.
+So _fell_ in _I cried until I fell asleep_ and _today_ in _It is true until today_ will both get a `Case=Ttr` because they are both marked by the function word _until_.

+In general, the same function word/morpheme combination should be mapped to the same `Case` value, even if it serves multiple functions.
+For example, the Swahili preposition _na_ should be mapped only to `Case=Conj` even when it serves a function of introducing the agent of a passive verb.

 "[inventory.md](https://github.com/omagolda/msud-docs/blob/pages-source/inventory.md)"
-details a set of universal values for both the `Case` and `RelType` features.
-These features do not cover all possible relations, and in some cases when there are adpositions or conjunctions that do not correspond to any of the features, the value of the respective feature should be the canonical citation form of the function word transliterated into latin letters in quotation marks.
+details a set of universal values for the `Case` feature.
+These feature does not cover all possible relations, and in some cases when there are adpositions or conjunctions that do not correspond to any of the features, the value of the respective feature should be the canonical citation form of the function word transliterated into latin letters in quotation marks.
 For example, the word _books_ in the phrase _about books_ should be assigned the MS features `Number=Plur|Case="about"`.

 A mapping from adpositions and conjunctions to the features in "inventory.md" should be created as part of the annotation process.
 Note that the mapping does not have to be